MicrosoftDocs/cpp-docs/docs/ide/adding-a-property-visual-cpp.md

 - **Get function**

   Sets the name of the function to get the property.
 By default, the name of the `Get` function is set to `Get`*PropertyName*.
 You can edit this name.
 If you delete the name, the function [GetNotSupported](../mfc/reference/colecontrol-class.md#getnotsupported) is inserted into the interface dispatch map.
-The `Get`*PropertyName* function specifies that the property as readable.
+The `Get`*PropertyName* function specifies the property as readable.

   For ATL interfaces.
 Sets the property as readable; that is, it creates the `Get` method for retrieving this property from the object.
 Select **Get**, **Put**, or both.